vvvvalvalval/val-on-programming/resources/templates/md/posts/2016-01-03-architecture-datomic-branching-reality.md

 Having said that, universes and the ability to fork them are no excuse to make a mutable imperative mess.
 You still want to make the building blocks of your application purely functional, on as large a scale as is reasonable.

+## Forkabillity, and Clojure's time model

+The *Epochal Time Model* embodied in Clojure and Datomic consists of an *identity* (represented e.g by a Datomic connection, an Atom, ...) which *state* changes over time as a succession of values (e.g Datomic database values, persistent data structures, ...):
+"the state is the value of an identity at a point in time".
+In this model, changing the state means setting the state of an identity to a new value.

+Interestingly, *forking* also has a natural interpretation in this time model: duplicating an identity without changing its state.
+ (at least that's the way I see it).

 ## Practical usage

 I have a test namespace with a function to create 'starting-point universe' loaded with fixture data.
 This function is called by tests, and by me from the REPL.